dwtj/dwtj_rules_hugo/README.md

 # Bazel Rules for Hugo-Generated Static Websites

+This project defines [Bazel][bazel] rules to help you declare, build, organize, reuse, and archive [Hugo][hugo] websites as part of your Bazel workspace.

 ## Build Your Hugo Website with Bazel

 Add a [`hugo_website`][hugo_website] rule to a Bazel package to declare a